Guide to Sleeping in Airports: Tips to Help you Catch some Sleep! Zzzzz

 • Padded benches or fixed loungers without arm dividers

-• Designated “rest zones,” quiet rooms, or transit hotels/pods
+• Designated rest zones, quiet rooms, or transit hotel/pod options

-• Open 24-hour café with soft seating (bonus: power outlets)
+• An open 24-hour café with soft seating and power outlets nearby

-• Friendly security that doesn’t mind polite floor campers
+• Security that doesn’t mind polite floor campers

-• All seating has hard armrests; floors are grimy + drafty
+• All seating has hard fixed armrests; floors are cold and grimy

-• You don’t feel safe watching your stuff (trust your gut)
+• You don’t feel comfortable watching your things — trust that instinct

 That Backpacker Audrey Bergner artistic ground level view sleeping at the airport in Kuala Lumpur, Malaysia